johnny-zeng-analysis/Cyclistic-Bike-Dataset---Data-Analysis/README.md

 ![Alt Text](number_of_rides_each_day.jpg)

 The graph above clearly shows the overwhleming difference in usage between members and casuals for Cyclistic bikes.
 This graph also shows a trend of where Cyclistic bikes are used more on the weekdays.
-This can potentially be because poeple use Cyclistic bikes for a means of commuting to and from work or school.
+This can potentially be because people use Cyclistic bikes for a means of commuting to and from work or school.

 With another visualization, the comparison for the average ride length between members and casuals indicate that casual users tend to have a longer average ride duration compared to members.